dirkkelly/curriculum-intro/week_2/methods/exercises.md

 puts divide(20,0) #=> "Sorry, can't divide by zero"
 ```

-####3: Write a method that creats a mad libs joke.
+####3: Write a method that creates a mad libs joke.
 The method should take 3 arguments a noun, verb, and an adverb.
 Use the below format as the outline for your method
 ```
 A <noun> <verb> into a bar.